Multi-PeV Signals from a New Astrophysical Neutrino Flux Beyond the Glashow Resonance

-There is thus naturally a great deal of interest in neutrino fluxes at very-high energies.
-In addition to dozens of events in the $\sim\!
-10\!-\!100$~TeV range, IceCube detected three contained-vertex shower events with deposited energy $E_{\rm dep} \!\approx\!
-1\!-\!2$~PeV \cite{Aartsen2013,Aartsen2014}.
-As shown in Fig.~\ref{casca}, the neutrino spectrum indicated below PeV energies is significantly softer than $E_\nu^{-2}$, reaching at $E_\nu\! \gtrsim\!
-5$~PeV$\,(= 5 \!\times\!
-10^6\,$GeV) a sharp upper limit due to a lack of $\sim\!6$~PeV Glashow resonance \cite{Glashow:1960zz} showers.

-However, IceCube has recently reported on a through-going track signal in June 2014 that deposited $E_{\rm dep} \!=\!
-2.6 \pm 0.3$~PeV \cite{Schoenen2015}.
-While all three of the PeV showers arrived from downgoing directions, this track was upgoing from $\sim\!
-11.5^\circ$ below the horizon \cite{Schoenen2015}, although we will see that the neutrino energy is likely much larger than that of the shower events.
-This highest-energy event immediately raises questions, e.g.: what flavor of neutrino produces such a track?
-What are implications for astrophysical neutrinos in light of prior discoveries?

-We first consider the standard assumption that the track is left by a through-going muon.
-We show that it is unlikely that the present best-fit astrophysical neutrino spectrum, $E_\nu^{-2.6}$, produces such a muon (Fig.~\ref{muonspec}).
-This motivates us here to better characterize the super-Glashow energy regime.
-We consider heuristic spectral models covering a wide variety of neutrino production scenarios and their expected signals.
+Along with dozens of $\sim$10--100~TeV events, IceCube detected three contained-vertex showers with deposited energy $E_{\rm dep} \approx\, 10^6$~GeV; Fig.~\ref{casca}) due to a lack of $\sim$6~PeV showers from on-shell $\bar{\nu}_e \rightarrow =\!
+2.6 0.3$~PeV \cite{Schoenen2015,Aartsen:2016ngq,Aartsen:2016xlq}.
+We will see that the required $E_{\nu}$ to produce this event is $\gg E_\nu^{-2}$) overproduce Glashow shower rates.
+This motivates us to better characterize the super-Glashow energy regime.
+We examine heuristic spectral models covering a variety of production scenarios and their expected signals.

-We also examine an intriguing possibility of a track left by a tau lepton.
-Though various detection methods for $\nu_\tau$ have been discussed over many years, including the effect of $\nu_\tau$ regeneration (e.g., \cite{Learned:1980jh,Learned:1994wg,Fargion:1997eg,Halzen:1998be,Dutta:2000jv,Beacom:2001xn,Beacom:2003nh,Jones:2003zy,Yoshida:2003js,Bugaev:2003sw,Dutta:2005yt,DeYoung:2006fg}), no distinct $\tau$-like signal has yet been identified by IceCube~\cite{Aartsen:2015dlt}.
+We also consider an intriguing possibility of a track left by a tau lepton.
+Though detection methods for $\nu_\tau$ have been discussed over many years (e.g., \cite{Learned:1980jh,Learned:1994wg,Fargion:1997eg,Halzen:1998be,Dutta:2000jv,Beacom:2001xn,Beacom:2003nh,Jones:2003zy,Yoshida:2003js,Bugaev:2003sw,Dutta:2005yt,DeYoung:2006fg}), no distinct $\tau$-like event has yet been identified by IceCube~\cite{Aartsen:2015dlt}.
 Energy deposition by taus within the detector leads to many possible signals (see \cite{DeYoung:2006fg}).
-However, through-going tau tracks are little discussed and stochasticity in energy losses leave it difficult to individually identify a PeV track as a muon or a very-long-lived tau with decay length $\gamma_\tau \, c \, \tau_\tau \!\approx\!
-(E_\tau/20$~PeV)~km~$> 1$~km.
+However, through-going tau tracks are little discussed and energy-loss stochasticity presents difficulty in individually identifying PeV tracks as muons or very-long-lived taus with decay length $\gamma_\tau \, c \, \tau_\tau \!\approx\!
+(E_\tau/20$~PeV)~km.